Merserk/Caption-Creator/README.md

 ## How to Use

 1.  **Download the Program**
-    Due to file size limits on some platforms, you may need to download the program from a link provided in a `.txt` file or from the official source.
+    Download the program.
 Unpack the `.zip` archive.

 2.  **Download a Model**
     Run `Run_Downloader.bat` and select a model based on your GPU's VRAM (5GB, 8GB, 10GB, or 20GB).